 About the Book

-From celebrated artist-storyteller Scott Erickson: 25 days of heart-stirring images and thought-provoking meditations to rekindle the wonder of God-with-Us in this season.
-Honest Advent creates a space for you to encounter the Incarnate Christ in unexpected places: like a pregnancy announcement in an era of political unrest and empirical bloodshed, the morning sickness of a Middle Eastern teenager, and the shocking biology of birth that goes far beyond the sanitized brand of Christmas as we know it.
+From celebrated artist and storyteller Scott Erickson comes Honest Advent, 25 days of illustrations and meditations that will help you rekindle the wonder of this season.
+Honest Advent creates a space for you to encounter the Incarnate Christ in unexpected places: like a pregnancy announcement in an era of political unrest and empirical bloodshed, the morning sickness of a Middle Eastern teenager, and the shocking biology of birth that goes far beyond the sanitized brand of Christmas as we know it today.

 There is something so enticingly refreshing about the perspective and conversation of Advent through the feminine lens.
 Scott Erickson's reflection of the Advent season through the connection of the misrepresented women in the Savior story not only is healing and restorative but also brings us back into the story, where the feminine and the divine have always been.

 Scott Erickson does a perfect job of removing the current taste of stale commercialization and male centeredness from Advent.
 He then brings back in the beauty, mystery, and wonder that this season is meant to inspire.
 If you want an Advent made for our moment of social and racial awakening, and one that doesn't oversimplify, this is it!

 When I was an evangelical, I thought Christmas took too much emphasis away from Easter.
 When I was an atheist, I thought Christmas reinforced an absurd fairy tale.
 Me and Christmas, well, it's complicated.
 That's why I love Honest Advent.
 As a meditation on the vulnerability of God through the strange mystery of Christ's incarnation, Scott invites us not to master that mystery, but to experience it.

 Beautiful.
 Evocative.
 A wake-up call to the mystery of life.